rvalitov/widgetkit-folder-ex/README.md

 	* Your language not listed?
 You can help with translation, [read more](https://github.com/rvalitov/widgetkit-folder-ex/wiki/Translation-issues).

 # Supported platforms
-* The latest code is based on Widgetkit 2.7.3, however it should work with any Widgetkit 2.4.x and later (recommended 2.5.0+).
-Tested in Widgetkit 2.7.x, 2.8.x.
+* The initial code is based on Widgetkit 2.7.3 and was updated if necessary.
+It should work with any Widgetkit 2.4.x and later (recommended 2.5.0+).
+Tested in Widgetkit 2.7.x, 2.8.x, 2.9.x.
 * The following CMS are supported:
 	* Joomla 3.4.x or later.
 Tested in Joomla 3.4.x, 3.5.x, 3.6.x.
 	* Wordpress 4.4.x or later